Course Staff Application

 • Communication and teaching ability - Understanding is only half the battle to being an effective teacher.
 It helps to understand the material well and be comfortable with it, but you must be able to communicate the material well.
 You also have to be adaptable in the ways you explain things, since how you understand the problem might not be how your students best understand a problem.

 • Debugging - It should go without saying that debugging is a critical skill to have when helping students.
 Most bugs can be found by effectively using GDB, Valgrind, and print statements.
-You need to be able to understand edge cases, step through student logic, and narrow the search of the bug.
-Remember that we do not debug programs, but we give hints to where the program may be going wrong, as well as reinforcing core concepts.
+You should be able to look at a failed test case, and know what tools you could use to trace back to the bug at fault, and you should be able to walk a student through the steps.

 • Assignment knowledge - Students will mainly come into office hours needing help interpreting the documentation or debugging code.
 You must be familiar with the assignments before you an help students master them.